 Because of this shift:

-- I’ve just completed “The Complete Beginner’s Guide to Lifestyle Entrepreneurship.”
+- I’ve just completed “The Complete Beginner’s Guide to Building a Lifestyle Business.”
 A monster resource that I’ve felt this space needed for years, but could never get motivated to finish.
-If you’re interested in it, make sure you’re on the email list over the next couple weeks
+If you’re interested in it, make sure you’re on the email list over the next couple weeks 🙂

 - Developed an all new Location 180 email sequence.

 - Laid the groundwork to merge Location 180 and Location Rebel